-“We seek to implement international standards in the airlines of Iran.”, Akhundi said.
-Iran has recently held several ICAO, IATA and other type of conferences related to increase the knowledge of the international aviation standards within Iran.
-The country is also trying to complete the adaption of the European EASA aviation standard rules.
+“We seek to implement international standards on the airlines of Iran.”, Akhundi said.
+Iran has recently hosted conferences related to air safety and standards, including those held by ICAO and IATA.
+Iran is also trying to complete the adaption of the European EASA aviation standard rules.

-50% plus one stock will be put on the market, making the majority of the airline being privatized.
-It is yet unclear when the sale will begin.
-It is also unclear whether private persons will be allowed to buy shares, or only bigger investors and companies.
+More than half plus one stock will be put on the stock market, privatizing the majority of the airline.
+It is yet unclear when such a process will begin and its more specific conditions.

 Photo: Iran’s Ministry of Road and Urban Developments